On today’s date in 1976, the Canadian Wheat Board (CWB) sold China nearly one million tons of wheat.

 “We’re virtually sold out,” said a wheat board representative.
 “While we know there is still a lot of wheat on hand, most of it is spread out in the system.”

 The wheat in the 1976 deal with China was mostly #3 Canada Western Red Spring Wheat, which was shipped from the Pacific Coast between April and December of that year.

-Founded in 1935, the Canadian Wheat Board was a monopsony – the only buyer of wheat and barley – that marketed wheat and barley for Western Canada.
+Founded in 1935, the Canadian Wheat Board was a monopsony – when the market has only one buyer, in this case of wheat and barley – that marketed wheat and barley for Western Canada.
 It dissolved in 2015.

 1988 WHEAT STAMP